sulemankm/budget_report/README.md

 Notes:

 a.
-If end data is omitted, all entries in the ledger at/after the start date would be included in the computation.
+If end date is omitted, all entries in the ledger at/after the start date would be included in the computation.
 b.
 If start date is omitted, and only end date is given, all entries at/before the end date would be included.
 c.
 If both tag and start/end dates are given, bothe will be used to filter the entries in the ledger.